OpenTranslationBible/open-bible/en-GB/24.Jeremiah/md/jeremiah-33.md

 # Jeremiah Chapter 33

 ## Jeremiah 33:1
-The word of the Lord came to Jeremiah a second time while he was still confined in the courtyard of the guard, saying,
+The message from the Lord came to Jeremiah a second time while he was still confined in the courtyard of the guard, saying,

 ## Jeremiah 33:2
 “This is what the Lord says, He who made the earth, the Lord who formed it and established it—His name is the Lord: